emwitth/morriscare/frontend/README.md

 - parseMomentDateToString(date: Date): string
   - parses a date object into a string representing a date as YYYY-MM-DD

+**Important Note** - The parsing of the date string to universal time is necessary because this is how the backend expects the date to be stored.
+Generally, people don't write dates in this way unless they are masochists.
+Fortunately, this is something that can be easily rectified when displaying dates in the frontend.
+To do this, you use the datepipe.
+A simple use would be `{{<date-object> | date}}`.
+This use shows the date as if it were written in American English.
+Namely, '2001-01-01' would be written 'January 1st, 2001'.
+Very good for some uses.
+If this isn't ideal for every situation of display.
+Do display in month, day, year syntax, use the datepipe with a format string: `{{<date-object> | date:"MM/dd/yyyy"}}`.
+Month is capitalized because the datepipe also allows for minute with lowercase m.
+More on this can be seen [here](https://angular.io/api/common/DatePipe).

 ### Modules - snackbar

 The snackbar module is used to display an alert at the bottom of the screen.
 Methods for displaying the alert can be called directly abstracting the overhead for